 Title:

-Words play - "Dreamgirl" is a future franchise name of the "boutique sex mansions" across America that April wants to manage.
-Which - I guess - makes her a dream girl.
+Word play - "Dreamgirl" is a future franchise name of the "boutique sex mansions" across America that April wants to manage.
+Which, I guess, makes her a dream girl?
 Or - less likely - is she a girl that Spenser is dreaming about?

 Typical stuff for selling at the airports.
-Motive looks more suitable for some ghostly horror story and I would definitely prefer bunch of half naked prostitutes standing in front of the whorehouse (sorry, it's boutique of course) with a big neon sign saying "Dream Girl"
+Motive looks more suitable for some ghostly horror story, and I would definitely prefer a bunch of half-naked prostitutes standing in front of the whorehouse (sorry, it's a boutique, of course) with a big neon sign saying "Dream Girl"

 None really.
-Parker is constantly trying to be cute and funny but doesn't really succeeds.
+Parker is constantly trying to be cute and funny, but doesn't really succeed.

 No comments: